Spherical Induced Ensembles with Symplectic Symmetry: Appendix

 Here consideration is given to fluctuation formulas for linear statistics relating to (\ref{Gibbs}).
 A linear statistic is the random function $B := \sum_{j=1}^N b(\zeta_j)$.
 The mean $\mu_{N,B}$ can be expressed in terms of the eigenvalue density ($1$-point correlation) $\bfR_{N,1}(\zeta)$ according to

 The variance can be expressed in terms of the one and two point correlations according to

 The most appropriate scaling regime to analyse a linear statistic is the macroscopic limit.
-The density then has the large $N$ form given by \eqref{density}, supported on the region $S$ specified by \eqref{droplet}, and so in this setting
+The density then has the large $N$ form given by \eqref{density}, supported on the region $S$ specified by~\eqref{droplet}, and so in this setting

 In particular, this shows the mean is extensive, being proportional to $N$.
-In contrast, in the macroscopic limit the variance is expected to be independent of $N$, under the assumption that $b$ is smooth.
+In contrast, in the macroscopic limit the variance is expected to be independent of $N$, under the assumption that~$b$ is smooth.
 The full distribution is expected to be a Gaussian.
-Heuristic reasoning from the Coulomb gas viewpoint underlying these predictions can be found in e.g.~\cite[Section 14.4]{forrester2010log}.
+Heuristic reasoning from the Coulomb gas viewpoint underlying these predictions can be found, e.g., in~\cite[Section~14.4]{forrester2010log}.

-The limit formulas for the correlations functions of Theorem 1.3 relate to local rather than global scaling.
-Upon global scaling the functional form relating to the correlations in (\ref{B.1}) is not expected to be well defined as a function, but rather to take the form of a distribution; see \cite[Section 15.4]{forrester2010log}.
-In fact in the particular case that $b$ is smooth and a function of the distance from the origin only, it is possible to compute the limiting form of the variance indirectly, by considering the large $N$ form of the characteristic function.
+The limit formulas for the correlations functions of Theorem~\ref{Thm_main} relate to local rather than global scaling.
+Upon global scaling the functional form relating to the correlations in (\ref{B.1}) is not expected to be well defined as a function, but rather to take the form of a distribution; see~\cite[Section 15.4]{forrester2010log}.
+In fact in the particular case that~$b$ is smooth and a function of the distance from the origin only, it is possible to compute the limiting form of the variance indirectly, by considering the large~$N$ form of the characteristic function.

-\begin{prop} Consider the radially symmetric linear statistic $B = \sum_{j=1}^N b(|\zeta_j|)$ in relation to the induced symplectic induced spherical ensemble as specified by (\ref{Gibbs}) and (\ref{Q potential}).
+\begin{Proposition} Consider the radially symmetric linear statistic $B = \sum_{j=1}^N b(|\zeta_j|)$ in relation to the induced symplectic induced spherical ensemble as specified by \eqref{Gibbs} and \eqref{Q potential}.
 Let $\hat{P}_{N,B}(k)$ denote the corresponding characteristic function.
 We have that for large $N$